 Detroit Life Insurance occupied the top four floors.
 Other original tenants included the Library Bureau and Zimmer Keller Institute.

 The building was also occupied by real estate, insurance and construction agencies and retail shops lined the street level space.
 It officially closed it’s doors in 1977 and became a part of the Park Avenue Historic District in May of 1997.

-This 10-story, building designed by Angel & Shreve in the Neoclassical style was completed in 1923.
+This 10-story, building designed by F.B.
+Arnold and Ralph F. Shreve in the Neoclassical style was completed in 1923.
 It was built as the Detroit Life Building, named for the Detroit Life Insurance, which was the original tenant.